ehounder/AI-Peer-Review-Prompt-ChatGPT-Wolfram-Mathematica/README.md

 Singular Complex System Conjecture (SCSC)

-The radical idea is based on the conjecture there exists a singular mathematically possible universal complex system of the 4D spacetime dimensions, physical constants, laws, holographically bound energymass density distribution with time the fourth dimension of length from t−∞ → t∞ with the unitary factors in Euler’s identity eiπ +1 = 0 composed via the concept of infinity with no free parameters [6].
+The radical idea is based on the conjecture there exists a singular mathematically possible universal complex system of the 4D cylindrical spacetime dimensions, physical constants, laws, holographically bound energy/mass density distribution with time the fourth dimension of length from t~−∞~ → t~∞~ with the unitary factors in Euler’s identity e^iπ^ +1 = 0 composed via the concept of infinity with no free parameters [6].

 Improbably, SCSC can never be proven via its internal axioms per G¨odel incompleteness only falsified by proof of the Mathematical Universe Hypothesis (MUH) unformalized claim external physical reality is the mathematical structure of a computable universe having parallel universe variations of physical dimensions, constants, and laws [7].

 Problem is proof of MUH requires formalizing the unknown parallel universe variations of the Supersymmetry (SUSY ) particle model all of which are zero-sized (0D) Dirac delta functional δ imaginary-invisible local mathematical points which occupy no space yet operate via hidden dimensional unknown material nonlocally entangled mechanisms.

 Such unnaturalness arises as an unacknowledged attempt to solve the classical multi-body problem on the universal(multiverse!) scale while the 3-body problem is proven to be computationally intractable.
 Computationally intractable means an AI worldview cannot be computationally reproduced from the SUSY hidden dimensional physics mechanisms.

 And at ever higher-energies why don’t the LHC beams of zero-sized particles which occupy no space just pass through one another without colliding?